-This finding is validated by a widely-publicized report about the cost of poor candidate experience to Virgin Media, produced by employer branding agency Ph.Attraction.
+This finding is validated by a widely-publicised report about the cost of poor candidate experience to Virgin Media, produced by employer branding agency Ph.Attraction.
 According to the study, poor candidate experience cost Virgin Media £4.4M in 2014 ($5.5M U.S.).
 More than 130,000 candidates applied for jobs at Virgin Media that year, 18 percent of whom were existing Virgin Media customers.
 Due to a poor candidate experience, more than 7,500 cancelled their subscriptions and switched to a competitor.

-While the volume of candidates for your firm or clients isn’t like that high, if 20-30 percent of candidates for a B2C business have a negative experience, the cost of lost revenue is still substantial.
+While the volume of candidates for your agency or clients isn’t like that high, if 20-30 percent of candidates for a B2C business have a negative experience, the cost of lost revenue is still substantial.